Last Updated on

 • Long-term diseases related to heart, lungs and kidney

 • Maternal infections affecting growth from pregnancy period to adulthood

 Are There Any Effective Exercises to Boost My Child’s Growth?

-Exercises boost the blood circulation in the body and hence encourage the growth.
-Physical activities always influence the growth hormone but no exercise guarantee a revved up growth.
+Exercises boost the blood circulation in the body and hence encourage growth.
+Physical activities always influence the growth hormone but no exercise guarantee a revved-up growth.

 Read: Selected Exercises for Children to Help in Height Growth

 Also Read: Foods that may Help in Height Growth in Children